 If your Husky sheds more than most, there is also an anti-shed formula available to assist.
-Designed to help the skin hold on to hair longer and stronger by regulating pH levels, it can assist by just replacing it for your regular shampoo.
+Designed to help the skin hold on to hair longer and stronger by regulating pH levels, it can assist by just replacing it with your regular shampoo.

 Your usual bathing pattern of once every 8 to 10 weeks is more than enough.
-Any more than that, and you will wash off the natural oils that help to regulate hair growth.
+Any more than that, you will wash off the natural oils that help to regulate hair growth.
 Getting it wrong could make them shed more rather than less.
 So, always read the label or consult your vet if you’re not sure how regular you should wash Fido.

 If your vet diagnoses a skin problem, they are likely to advise the use of a medicated shampoo.
 These are specially designed to soothe skin, which in turn reduces shedding.